 But even the most hard-hearted landlord will probably be willing to accept an upfront cash payment from tenants who wants to buy their way out of their lease.
 Indeed, many leases these days contain “home-buying clauses,” which enable tenants to opt out early for a relatively small fee.
 It’s all spelled out in the lease you signed, so all the more reason to read it.

-At the same time, though, a person’s liability typically ends when the apartment is rented to someone else.
+Keep in mind that a renter’s liability typically ends when the property is rented to someone else.
 So if a tenant skips with six months to go and the place is rented again in a month, that person is on the hook for just 30 days.
 If it takes 60 days to lease the unit, than only two months’ rent is owed.

-In most states, according to Nolo.com, a website which provides plain-English legal information and products for consumers and businesses, landlords cannot simply sit back and wait for the lease term to end, and then sue the tenants for the months they weren’t there.
-Rather, landlords have a “duty to mitigate damages.”
-That is, they must take reasonable steps to re-rent the place and credit that rent to the former tenants’ debt.
+Additionally, landlords cannot simply sit back and wait for the lease term to end, and then sue the tenants for the months they weren’t there.
+In most states, it’s required they take reasonable steps to re-rent the place and credit that rent to the former tenant’s debt.